bmcgaughey1/UAS_Lidar_Species_Classification/README.md

 The .dtm files can be read using the [fusionwrapr R package](https://github.com/bmcgaughey1/fusionwrapr).

-Columns/fields in the modeling data are described in [ColumnDescriptions](ColumnDescriptions.md).
+Columns/fields in the modeling data are described in the Excel spreaqdsheet file and in [ColumnDescriptions](ColumnDescriptions.md).

 [FUSION software](https://forsys.sefs.uw.edu/fusion/fusionlatest.html)